 With identity theft on the rise, this comes as great news.
 Social Security numbers on Military ID cards have long since created a security risk from cards either being lost or stolen.

 For more information see the Defense Manpower Data Center (DMDC) website.

-FTC Disclaimer About Reviews: The Company or Publisher has provided me with a complimentary copy of this book or product unless otherwise stated in the review.
-I was not required to write a positive review.
-The opinions I have expressed are my own.
+FTC Disclaimer About Reviews: I was provided with a complimentary copy of the book or product unless otherwise stated in the review, however, the opinions I have expressed are my own.

 Latest posts by Bridget Carlson (see all)

 - Lincoln National Forest: An Explorer’s Paradise - November 30, 2016

 - Five Points Vista, New Mexico | A view you can’t take your eyes off of - November 28, 2016

 - The Texas Ghost Town of Lobo - November 25, 2016